JackWink/tweakable/README.md

 #### Application Setup

-Call `Tweakable.init(Context context)` when the app starts to inject the present values (or default values) from shared preferences to static fields.
+Call `Tweakable.init(Context context)` when the app starts (with the application context!) to inject the present values (or default values) from shared preferences to static fields.

 Tweakable will start listening for the phone to shake and show a preferences screen to the user.

 #### Field Annotations - Tweakable Values